Niixn/ATAK-Mapsources/README.md

-Just drag these map source files to the mapsource directory within the installed ATAK or MOBAC directory.
+Just drag these map source files to the mapsource directory within the installed ATAK or MOBAC.